tplinderoth/ngsParalog/README.md

 calling thereby greatly diminishing power to  detect mapping problems based on excess heterozygosity. ngsParalog offers a solution to these problems through a likelihood approach in which sequencing errors and within-individual read proportions are modeled, offering more power to detect mapping problems at lower FDR.
 In addition, the dupHMM.R script implements a Hidden Markov Model to infer start and stop coordinates of regions refractory to short read mapping along large scaffolds based on both sequencing depth and the ngsParalog mismapping LR statistic.
-This achieves higher accuracy for identifying regions of mismapping than coverage or excess heterozygosity alone, and can decipher when excess heterozygosity is due to balancing selection versus mismapping.
+This achieves higher accuracy for identifying regions of mismapping than coverage or excess heterozygosity alone, and is robust to confounding from overdominance.

 ## Installation